eliranwong/UniqueBible/installation/windows.md

 [<b>IMPORTANT!</b> In our example, we put in C:\Users\elira\OneDrive\Desktop\UniqueBible.
 You need to modify the path according to the actual path of the folder in YOUR device.]

+> python -m venv venv

 <img src="screenshots/command_prompt1.png">

-> python -m venv venv
+> .\venv\Scripts\activate

+> pip install PySide2 PyPDF2 gdown python-docx

 <img src="screenshots/command_prompt3.png">

+# 6. Run

+Double the file "shortcut_uba_Windows.bat" in the UniqueBible folder.

 <img src="screenshots/shortcut.png">

+# 7. Create a Desktop Shortcut